FAQ: missing, broken and just plain lame Chinese features in Windows 10

 These features were grayed out when I first looked at options for this IME: Settings > Time & language > Region & language > 中文 (mainland or Singapore) > Options > Microsoft Pinyin > Options.

-To get Pinyin personalization, you'll need to enable this category of feature by going to Settings > Privacy > Speech, inking, & typing, and clicking the "Get to know me" button.
+If you are using Microsoft Pinyin for Simplified Chinese, you can enable Personalization by going to Settings > Privacy > Speech, inking, & typing, and clicking the "Get to know me" button.
 Agreeing to this allows Microsoft to send some of your typing history back to their labs for "product improvement purposes".
 They promise to scramble and anonymize this data, but they haven't clearly stated how much they will take and exactly how well it will be protected.

 Something to think about.
 But many of us have been trusting Google, Baidu, Sogou, and others with this same data on our smartphones for a very long time already.
 And the "cloud input" feature they all now offer — including Microsoft — takes this yet another step toward Big Brother ... but perhaps it's best not to think about these things too much. :-)